ingridnunes/bdi4jade/README.md

 ### Running Examples in BDI4JADE

-The class “AgentStarter” runs an application, starting the agents BDIAgent1 and BDIAgent2 (the provided source has the code line that starts BDIAgent2 as a comment, so you have to uncomment it to start this agent).
+The class `AgentStarter` runs an application, starting the agents `BDIAgent1` and `BDIAgent2` (the provided source has the code line that starts `BDIAgent2` as a comment, so you have to uncomment it to start this agent).
 The different examples are in the form of different capabilities.
-To run the example with a particular capability you have to uncomment the respective code line in the BDIAgent1.
-The PingPong example consists of exchanging messages between BDIAgent1 and BDIAgent2, therefore, if you want to run this example you have to start both agents.
+To run the example with a particular capability you have to uncomment the respective code line in the `BDIAgent1`.
+The `PingPong` example consists of exchanging messages between `BDIAgent1` and `BDIAgent2`, therefore, if you want to run this example you have to start both agents.

 ## Releases and News

-### Capability Relationships – Revised and Extended.
+### Capability Relationships – Revised and Extended

 The paper published entitled “Capability Relationships in BDI Agents” was revised and extended in the EMAS post proceedings.
 The full reference to this new version of the paper can be seen below.